-The tug was then acquired by Portland Tug affiliate, Stamford Service, Incorporated of Belfast, Maine.
-Where she was renamed as the Escort performing assist and escort work in the Cape Cod Canal area.
+In 2005, the tug was acquired by Arthur Fournier of Fournier Towing of Belfast, Maine.
+Where she was renamed as the Escort.
+The tug primarily worked as an escort and assist vessel in Buzzards Bay, and the Cape Cod Canal in Massachusetts.

-The tug was then acquired by McAllister Towing and Transportation of New York, New York where she was renamed as the Michael J. McAllister.
+In 2006, she was acquired by McAllister Towing and Transportation of New York, New York.
+Where she was renamed as the Michael J. McAllister.

 Powered by two Alco 12-251 F diesel engines, with Lufkin reduction gears at a ratio of 5.6:1.
 For a rated 4,100 horsepower.

 Her capacities are 134,5000 gallons of fuel oil, 2,000 gallons of lube oil, and 23,300 gallons of potable water.

 Her towing equipment consists of an Intercon double drum towing winch.
 Equipped with 2,400(ft) of 2(in) towing wire, on each drum.
 As well as, an additional New England Trawler X1510 capstan.
 The tug is fitted with four fire stations.

 (Captain Eric Takakjian, Captain Brian Fournier)